 Ask yourself whether you have a situation requiring an attorney’s involvement.
 For example, a Living Will is available from many sources and can be prepared on your own.
 The preparation of a trust or a guardianship proceeding, however, would almost certainly require the assistance of an attorney.
 Consider the following:

-Do I need someone with expertise in the area of elder law to review your situation?
+- Do I need someone with expertise in the area of elder law to review my situation?

-Are there any non-attorney legal resources available to assist you?
+- Are there any non-attorney legal resources available to assist me?

 How do I get legal help?